izubairsh/SwiftUIUtils/README.md

 Alternatively, you can also add the SwiftUIUtils package as a dependency using Xcode.
 To do so, open your project in Xcode, navigate to the "Swift Packages" tab in the project settings, and click the "+" button to add a new package.
 Enter the URL of this repository and choose the appropriate version.

 ## Usage
-The SwiftUICustomComponents package contains a variety of custom views, extensions, helper functions, delegates, and modifiers for SwiftUI, including:
+The SwiftUIUtils package contains a variety of custom views, extensions, helper functions, delegates, and modifiers for SwiftUI, including:

 ### Custom Views
 CircularProgressView - a circular progress view with customizable colors and animation